 Close faculty supervision in clinical courses.
 For all direct care experiences, clinical groups are typically no larger than eight students.
 This allows for personal attention and coaching while learning how to think like a nurse.
 Students also develop close friendships with classmates that last through their years at SU and beyond.

 Expert faculty who practice what they teach.
 All classroom teachers also supervise clinical practice so what is taught in the classroom is readily applied and reinforced in a clinical setting bridging the gap between the “textbook” and the “real world.”

 Excellent clinical facilities.
 SU has clinical affiliations at a variety of hospitals, clinics, health departments and mental health care facilities.
 Among the hospitals is an award-winning regional trauma center that recently received recognition as one of the “Most Wired Hospitals” in the U.S.

 An advisor in your field.
-All pre-nursing and nursing students are assigned a nursing faculty member for academic advisement.
-From the very beginning of your academic career at SU, an expert in the field is available to guide you.
+All nursing students are assigned a nursing faculty member for academic advisement.

 Career options are endless as professional nursing is projected to have one of the largest number of new jobs according to the Occupational Outlook Handbook.
 There are opportunities for employment in hospitals, long-term care and rehabilitation centers, health departments, hospice and home care, and occupational health.
 Some of our nursing graduates are practicing in unusual areas such as law, research, international health, pharmaceutical sales, and even on cruise ships!